qr-merger/merger/README.md

 The documentation is written in both Chinese and English, created via [Docsify](https://docsify.js.org) and published with [GitHub Pages](https://pages.github.com) under [GNU General Public License v3.0](https://github.com/hifocus/merger/blob/master/LICENSE).

-Previous commit records on the documentation please refer to [this page](https://github.com/hifocus/merger/tree/a4efe8a5cb6cdc23e51b01f62e11ff9a565da9a5).
+Past commit records on the documentation please refer to [this page](https://github.com/hifocus/merger/tree/a4efe8a5cb6cdc23e51b01f62e11ff9a565da9a5).

 Please help us to improve this documentation by submitting a [Pull Request](https://github.com/hifocus/merger/pulls).